Skip to main content

 annie ask --report "weekly SRE digest"

-After Annie returns a report-shaped answer, persist it as a definition so you can re-run the same question later:
+In the TUI: /report weekly SRE digestSave a report as a reusable definition.
+After Annie returns a report-shaped answer, persist it so you can re-run the same question later:

 annie ask --report --save-as "Weekly SRE Digest" "weekly SRE digest"